YaroslavFetisov/us_time_parser/README.md

 ### Command-line Interface

-The Time Parser utility also provides a command-line interface (CLI) for interactive parsing:
+The US Time Parser utility also provides a command-line interface (CLI) for interactive parsing:

 1. **Install Dependencies:**